 Taian Shandong, China Travel Guide

-Recycling bins are present in public areas, around Mount Tai and in the heart of the city.
+Recycling bins can be found in public areas, around Mount Tai and in the heart of the city.
 Minimize your personal waste; bring a Reusable shopping bag.

 Conscious choices contribute to the preservation of natural beauty and resources.